KhaledYssaad/BAZARproject/README.md

 # BAZAR book store

-this is the final project of MasterClass it was hart acctually but a good in the same tima and thank u :)
+This is the final project of MasterClass.
+It was hard, but at the same time, very rewarding.
+Thank you :)

+This project is entirely dynamic, using Sanity.

 ## Getting Started